 Renaultsport has a celebrated record of tuning the humble Mégane.
 The 265, facelifted a final time in 2014 before its eventual replacement, is among the finest examples of its highly regarded output.

 The basic recipe, solidified when the 250 earned the (now defunct) Trophy's extra grunt as standard, remains unchanged.

 The 2.0-litre turbocharged petrol engine develops 261bhp, and is now available as the Megane 265 alone - the fabled Cup model, previously a cheaper ticket, is now gone, although its more combative chassis settings are still offered courtesy of a £1350 tick.

-Also as usual you can have the Cup chassis on your non-Cup, bringing a GKN torque-biasing differential (maximum torque-difference ratio 2.3 to one) as well as the firmer suspension with 35 per cent stiffer front springs, 38 per cent stiffer rear ones and an overall 15 per cent rise in roll stiffness.
-Red calipers for the Brembo brakes, too.
+Although a fine car without the added outlay, we'd recommend making that extra pen stroke.
+Cup cars continue to get a GKN torque-biasing differential (maximum torque-difference ratio 2.3 to one) as well as the firmer suspension with 35 per cent stiffer front springs, 38 per cent stiffer rear ones and an overall 15 per cent rise in roll stiffness.
+There are red calipers for the Brembo brakes, too.

-Either way, the Renault Mégane Renaultsport 265 is one of the truly great hot hatches.
+As rollocking entertainment goes, the Cup-fettled 265 remains the hot hatch to buy.
 Even if Renault does call it a coupé.